fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-linux.md

 # in order to use FastSitePHP.
 sudo apt install php7.2-sqlite php7.2-gd php7.2-bc php7.2-simplexml

+# The zip extension is required in order for the FastSitePHP
+# install script to run.
+sudo apt install php7.2-zip

 # Optional - Enable a Fallback page so that [index.php]
 # does not show in the URL.
 sudo nano /etc/apache2/apache2.conf